 The requirements for a bachelor's degree include:

-Completing a minimum number of quarter units as specified below for each degree, no more than half of which may be satisfied with approved transfer credit
+Completing a minimum number of quarter units as specified below for each degree, no more than half of which may be satisfied with approved transfer credit and/or test credit

 A minimum of 175 quarter units for the bachelor of arts or bachelor of science in the College of Arts and Sciences (a minimum of 193 quarter units for engineering physics majors)